Center of excellence: Europe

 In the European defense community, the European Centre of Excellence for Countering Hybrid Threats is a response to hybrid warfare on its periphery; the COE seeks to inform, and also protect its non-NATO components, as well as its non-PESCO members.
 The US Department of Defense (DoD) intends to use CoEs that focus on key technologies, such as drones, and commercial satellite imagery.

 United States Army

-The Army maintains a Center of Excellence (CoE) at major training installations and other locations:
+The Army maintains numerous Centers of Excellence (CoE) at major universities, training installations, and other locations: